adithaha/jboss-fuse-workshop/rest/lab1-initiate.md

 	Name: fuse-rest mvn clean package
 	Goals: clean package
 	Run
-The application should be compiled successfully
+if this is the first time you build fuse project, expect to have around 10 minutes to download all libraries from internet The application should be compiled successfully
 *Later if you want to build the application, you can just select maven build - fuse-rest clean package
 ```